Meachamp/gmodws/README.md

 ./gmodws account_name 123456 /path/to/addon.gma "My test commit message"
 ```

+# Without SteamCMD
+For certain CI configurations where a new environment is setup each time a build is triggered, SteamCMD may be too much trouble.
+Instead, you can log in to your steam account without cached credentials and without steamCMD by setting the `STEAM_PASSWORD` environment variable.
+Please note that this requires steamguard to be disabled.
+If you go this route, you should have a dedicated account for pushing workshop builds.

+# Debugging
+Setting the `GMODWS_DEBUG` environment variable will cause gmodws to enter verbose mode, which may be helpful for debugging.

 # Compiling

 Compiling is as easy as running `make` on a linux machine with `g++`.
 The only dependencies are `pthread` and `dl`, which should be included with a standard linux install.
 At runtime, `gmodws` will need a copy of `steamclient.so`.